sladebot/redis-cache-sequelize/ReadMe.md

 ##### searchPattern

-* Now this searches all keys based on the pattern provided
+This searches all keys based on the pattern provided

 Global Namespace:    ```javascript VADER ```
 Model:               ```javascript User ```